 Hand & Wrist

 Hand surgery is a specialized type of procedure that may be performed to correct a wide range of diseases, injuries and defects that may cause symptoms and/or affect the appearance of the hand.
-Hand surgery can be performed for both medical and cosmetic purposes.
-Your hand surgery procedure will be customized in order to repair your individual condition and leave your hands looking and feeling their best.
+Your hand surgery procedure will be customized in order to repair your individual condition and leave your hands feeling their best.

 Some of the more common hand and wrist conditions and treatments we see are: